GabeScott/standard-works-vault/General Conference/2001 October - Stand Firm.md

 # Stand Firm

-*By By Virginia U. Jensen - First Counselor in the Relief Society General Presidency*
+By Virginia U. Jensen - *First Counselor in the Relief Society General Presidency*

 *Given in the October session of the 2001 General Conference*

+>*Let us never forget that we are building a foundation for and with our family upon the rock of our Redeemer.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2001/10/stand-firm?lang=eng)